 Christos Tjortjis, DEng, BSc, MPhil, PhD

-His focal research area is data mining, decision support and software engineering, and his aim is to advance the use of data mining in domains such as programming languages and novel types of heterogeneous data.
+His focal research area is data mining, decision support, software engineering and smart cities, and his aim is to advance the use of data mining in domains such as programming languages and novel types of heterogeneous data.
 His research interests are in the areas of data, code and text mining, and software maintenance and quality, where he has published widely.
-His research objectives include bridging the gap between theories and applications of data mining, accelerating and increasing the effectiveness of software maintenance and reducing its costs by improving quality and facilitating evolution as well as establishing novel ways of retrieving information from text and source code.
+His research objectives include bridging the gap between theories and applications of data mining, as well as establishing novel ways of retrieving information from data, text and source code.

-He published over 45 papers in international referred journals and conferences, focusing on data mining algorithms, such as clustering, classification and association rules, and data mining applications in domains, such as software engineering, medicine and biology.
-His work has been published in journals including Data & Knowledge Engineering, Advances in Data Analysis and Classification, Methods of Information in Medicine, Information Systems Frontiers, Int'l Journal of Data Mining and Bioinformatics, Applied Artificial Intelligence and international referred conferences such as IEEE ICTAI, IEEE COMPSAC, IIEEE WETICE, IEEE SMC, KSEM, IEEE ITAB, IEEE APSEC, IEEE IWPC, CSMR and IDEAL.
+He published over 70 papers in international referred journals and conferences, focusing on data mining algorithms, such as clustering, classification and association rules, and data mining applications in domains, such as software engineering, medicine, biology and smart cities.
+His work has been published in journals including Software Quality Journal, Multimedia Tools and Applications, Information Systems, Computing, Information Systems Frontiers, WIREs Data Mining and Knowledge Discovery, Advances in Data Analysis and Classification, Methods of Information in Medicine, Data & Knowledge Engineering, AI magazine, Int'l Journal of Data Mining and Bioinformatics, Applied Artificial Intelligence and international referred conferences such as IEEE ICTAI, IEEE COMPSAC, IEEE WETICE, IEEE SMC, KSEM, IEEE ITAB, IEEE APSEC, IEEE IWPC, CSMR and IDEAL.
 A list of publications can be found here.

 Christos led a number of research projects on software quality assurance using data mining, as well as on strategic maintenance and evolution of software.
 He was also involved as a principal investigator or co-investigator in a number of software and knowledge management projects.
 A list of research projects he has been involved with can be found here.

-Christos led the University of Manchester's involvement with the EPSRC funded Service-Oriented Software Research Network (SOSoRNet).
-He was a collaborator with the National Centre of Text Mining (NaCTeM).
-He co-organized the Service-enabled Collaborative Enterprises- Joint event and organized the 1st SOSoRNet workshop, a special session at IEEE CSMR 07 and a session at CSMR 09.
-He was Program co-Chair at CSMR 08, Industrial Track Chair at CSMR 11, and guest editor for the Journal of Software Maintenance and Evolution: Research and Practice.
-He served as PC member in over 50 international conferences.
+Christos was Program co-Chair at CSMR 08, Industrial Track Chair at CSMR 11, and guest editor for the Journal of Software Maintenance and Evolution: Research and Practice.
+He served as PC member in over 80 international conferences.